use-inkubator/Ecosystem-Grants/applications/band-grants.md

 - A brief description of the template building.
     - BandChain is based on Cosmos SDK, designed to be compatible with all smart contract platforms and blockchain development frameworks.
 In a trustless and decentralized manner, BandChain does all the heavy lifting jobs of pulling data from external sources, aggregating, and packaging them into a format that is easy to use and cryptographically verified across multiple blockchains.
 Unlike general-purpose blockchains, BandChain is designed explicitly for oracle data requests and computation.
 Data request transactions are both received and resolved very quickly.
 Furthermore, our data source scripts and oracle scripts allow maximum customization and flexibility for the user to query and compute their desired data feed.
 - An indication of how your project relates to ink! ecosystem.
     - Band Protocol has the potential to become a crucial infrastructure provider for the ink!
 Ecosystem.
-As projects develop on Astar, they will require reliable oracle services to deliver precise real-world data, and VRF to produce randomized results in their gaming and lottery mechanisms.
+As projects develop on Astar, they will require reliable oracle services to deliver precise real-world data.
 By integrating with Astar, we can prepare and offer these essential services to Dapps building on the platform.
 Additionally, developers can be assured that they will receive high-quality data from a team of experienced professionals managing the price feed.
 By leveraging Band Protocol's expertise, Astar can enhance its offerings and provide a more comprehensive, reliable ecosystem for its users.
 Furthermore, we have a strong track record of collaborating with and offering oracle solutions for astar for more than a year now.
 This extensive experience positions us as a knowledgeable and skilled team in supporting the polkadot ecosystem and we are truly enthusiastic about continuing our involvement to its growth.
 - Choosen project idea category or your alternative category with explanation of its importance
     - Band Protocol's decentralized oracle solutions provide critical infrastructure for blockchain networks to access external data and integrate it into their smart contracts and decentralized applications.
 This enables blockchain networks to become more powerful and versatile, creating new opportunities for developers and users alike.
 - An indication of why your team is interested in creating this project.